cassieeric/python_crawler/mail_send/README.md

 # Introduction
-This folder is about mail sending.
+This folder is mainly about mail sending.